-For some offshore structures that "house" wells (for example jackets, gravity-based platforms, tension leg platforms with dry Christmas trees), the CAPEX of offshore and topside also depends strongly of the number of wells.
+For some offshore structures that "house" wells (for example jackets, gravity-based platforms, tension leg platforms with dry Christmas trees), the CAPEX of offshore and topside also depends strongly on the number of wells.

-The subsea system CAPEX depends of several factors: number of wells, number of subsea manifolds and flowlines, umbilicals, water depth, etc. Despite showing dependencies on these many factors, the subsea CAPEX can be often expressed as function (often linear) with the number of wells.
+The subsea system CAPEX depends on several factors: number of wells, number of subsea manifolds and flowlines, umbilicals, water depth, etc. Despite showing dependencies on these many factors, the subsea CAPEX can sometimes be expressed as function of the number of wells: